evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 We now need a way of turning our contract into bytecode.

-3. Use Tevm to compile the contract into bytecode and abi
+3. 🚧 Use Tevm to compile the contract into bytecode and abi (not yet implemented but will be soon)

 ```bash
 bunx tevm compile HelloWorld.s.sol